 Put your real estate business online with our Real Web Agent software.

 For many people, especially older ones, the fear of developing a neurodegenerative disease is always there, hovering behind them like a malevolent cloud.
 The loss of control that comes with a neurodegenerative disease is something that nobody wants to face, but thousands of people are forced to every year.
 Thankfully, there are scientists and pharmaceutical companies working around the clock to develop new treatments, therapies, and even cures for these deadly, degenerative diseases.
-If you're looking for more information about these treatments or about neurodegenerative diseases in general, let Amnestix be your guide.
+If you're looking for more information about treatments for neurodegenerative diseases in general, or even information on Waterloo dentist procedures, keep reading.

 Though almost everyone is familiar with the major players in the neurodegeneration game, such as Alzheimer's or Parkinson's, few actually understand what a neurodegenerative disease does to your brain and body.
 While there are many different pathways, all neurodegenerative diseases have the same result: they impair the brain's ability to send signals to the muscles and organs in the rest of the body.
 Some neurodegenerative diseases attack the cells themselves, which the body cannot replace once they are dead.
 Other diseases attack receptors and block the cells from sending chemical messages.